from training.npr.org: https://training.npr.org/2018/11/27/360-audio/

-There are many ways audio can go wrong: a press conference recording with a buzz, hard-to-understand phone tape or lots of “p-pops” — the list goes on.
-Can you still use the audio in your story?
+There are many ways audio can go wrong.
+Can you still use it in your story?
 This basic criteria will you decide.

 Liz Jones (@KUOWLiz), a reporter with KUOW, contacted us with an idea after the Which Mic Should I Use? post published.